adrwxyz/classic.adrw.xyz/_posts/2014-10-03-the-389-day-laurier-bba.md

 To fully take advantage of the resources and partnership available as part of Google for Entrepreneurs, we would need to work <strong>quickly</strong>.
 To effectively leverage our grant money to exponentially grow Teknically, we would need to stay <strong>focused</strong>.

-<strong>We remembered what it was like to work full time in the summer...
-We were remarkably focused, productive and made amazing progress...</strong>
+We remembered what it was like to work full time in the summer...
+We were remarkably focused, productive and made amazing progress...